 The difference between nutritional medicine and other forms of treatments is the chemistry involved.
-Because living cells rely on chemical processes in order to communicate, gain energy, and fulfill their roles in the body, these processes govern everything from electrical impulses in the body to seratonin production that helps you enjoy daily activities and experiences, and wake rested after a nights sleep.
+Because living cells rely on chemical processes in order to communicate, make cellular energy (ATP), and fulfill their roles in the body, these processes govern everything from electrical impulses in the body to seratonin and dopamine production that helps you enjoy daily activities and experiences, and wake rested after a nights sleep.

 Who Can Benefit from Nutritional Medicine?

 Everyone can benefit from nutritional medicine, as our bodies rely on the food we eat to supply us with the nutrients we need to survive on a daily basis.
 However, standard daily services of fruits and vegetables will vary between person to person and depend on certain physiological or medical conditions.
 For instance, someone who is pregnant, breastfeeding, recovering from illness, or working toward a healthier body weight will have different nutritional needs from someone in peak physical condition.
 Aging and lifestyle changes can have a profound impact on the body’s nutritional requirements.

 Furthermore, physiological and psychological stress can impact a person’s nutritional needs, as can existing conditions such as Crohn’s Disease and Irritable Bowel Syndrome (IBS).
 Bone density and certain blood conditions can also dictate different nutritional requirements, making the advice and guidance of a nutritionist a necessity for those seeking to heal their bodies and prevent illness through nutrition.

 What to Expect During Your First Nutritionist Consultation